-Spider-2 is a small payload for investigation of disturbances in electrojet by rockets.
-The mission will be carried out in early winter 2020.
-The project is funded by Rymdstyrelsen (Swedish National Space Agency) within the Swedish national balloon and rocket program.
+SPIDER-2 is a Small Payload for Investigation of Disturbances in Electrojet by Rockets.
+The mission was carried out in February 2020.
+The project is funded by Rymdstyrelsen (Swedish National Space Agency) within the Swedish national balloon and rocket program and is a scientific collaboration between Swedish and German institutes.

-SSC is contracted for the mission and will provide:
+SSC is contracted for the mission and will in collaboration with German DLR MORABA provide:

 |Launch site||Esrange Space Center|